 The Battery, located at the southern end of the Charleston peninsula where the Ashley and Cooper rivers meet to form Charleston Harbor, is a popular Charleston tourist destination.
 Things to enjoy and explore in the Battery area include some of Charleston's grandest historic homes, several statues and informational plaques, displays of Civil War artillery, peaceful White Point Gardens shaded by majestic live oak trees, and views of Charleston Harbor.

-Continue to 10 of 11 below.
+Continue to 9 of 13 below.

-Patriots Point Naval & Maritime Museum
+Explore the Patriots Point Naval & Maritime Museum

 Allow plenty of time to explore Patriots Point Naval & Maritime Museum, which includes the USS Yorktown and USS Clamagore, the Medal of Honor Museum, Cold War Submarine Memorial, and the Vietnam Naval Support Base exhibit, the only one of its kind in the United States.

-The South Carolina Aquarium
+Visit the South Carolina Aquarium